EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ### Open File Manager to job context directory

-Click the 'Session ID' link to open the [File Manager](./files.md), pointing at the job context directory for the job on the Open OnDemand host.
+Click the **Session ID** link to open the [File Manager](./files.md), pointing at the job context directory for the job on the Open OnDemand host.

 !!!
 Note